UBC-MDS/DSCI522_sreya_fwu/doc/report.md

 There were more Theft crime incidents (37.7%) compared to the rest of the offenses.
 Sexual assault cases came in at 20.2% followed by Arson (12.2%).
 We can also see drug cases at 4.2% followed by far by criminal trespass cases at 2.4%.

-To continue, we want to know the hot locations were most crimes are reported.
+To continue, we want to know the hot locations where most crimes are reported.

 *Figure 2.
 The Top Crime Locations in Chicago* ![image](../img/crime_loc_bar.png)

-We can see that most crimes were committed on the streets (23.7% )followed by residences (16.2%) .
-And then both apartments (12.6%) and sidewals (8.9%).
+We can see that most crimes were committed on the streets (23.7% )followed by residences (16.2%).
+And then both apartments (12.6%) and sidewalks (8.9%).
 This figure shows that crime patterns were consistent over multiple regions.

 Let's now compare the number of crimes with the number of arrests in 2016 and 2017.

 *Figure 3.
 Compare Crime and Arrest* \#![image](../img/crime_arrest.png)

-From the above plots we can see that the number of arrests recorded in each year is very less compared to the number of crimes.
+From the above plots we can see that the number of arrests recorded each year is very less compared to the number of crimes.
 The instances of theft is 94556 whereas the number of arrests for theft is 8479.
 This means that only 8.9% of the accused actually were arrested.
 This is followed by cases for Sexual assault where only 20% of the criminals got arrested.

 Prediction Model - Decision Tree
 --------------------------------